SRocken/Spotify-Podcast-Automation/README.md

 ## Application Overview

 We built this application becasue Spotify does not always keep their listeners in the loop on their favorite podcasts.
-Spotify does not currently have a native way to notify users when the podcasts they follow add new episodes, leaving it up to their users to manually check everyday when an episode is added.
+Spotify does not currently have a native way to notify users when the podcasts they follow add new episodes, leaving it up to their users to manually check every day ot see if an episode was added.

 This application automatically updates a playlist in your Spotify library with the latest episodes from the podcasts you have followed.
-It then sends you a daily email with a summary of what has been added, so you can easily keep up with their favorite shows in an organized and hands-free way.
+It then sends you a daily email with a summary of what has been added, so you can easily keep up with your favorite shows in an organized and hands-free way.

 ## Application Setup